jacksmedia/site-jacksmedia/docs/tutorial-discord/discord-intro.md

 Once you join and start talking to people that share your interests, there are a few helpful things to learn to help maximize your experience.

 - Replying directly to specific messages

 - Inviting others to the server

 - Inserting custom media (GIFs and emojis)

-Guides to all 3 of these follow, so read on!
+Guides to all 3 of these will appear soon!

 ## Some advanced tips like: